cognitivegears/blog/content/posts/archiving_floppies/index.md

 +++
 author = "Nathan Byrd"
-title = "Archiving floppies to archive.org"
+title = "Archiving floppies to the Internet Archive" date = "2023-07-25" showFullContent=false
-date = "2023-07-25"
+readingTime=true
-description = "Protect the past by backing up physical media to the web using Greaseweazle and archive.org as a method of digital preservation." tags = [
+description = "Protect the past by backing up physical media to the web using Greaseweazle and the Internet Archive as a method of digital preservation." tags = [
     "greaseweazle",
     "floppy",